Olfaction

 physicsmjcf.Physics

 The physics object of the simulation.
-This is typically provided by the core simulation class (eg. NeuroMechFly.physics) when the core simulation calls this method.
+This is typically provided by the core simulation class (e.g. NeuroMechFly.physics) when the core simulation calls this method.

 *args